-A specification language for input constraints.
+- A specification language for input constraints.
 We propose a formalism (ISLa) for augmenting existing context-free grammars with context-sensitive constraints.
-We formally define the syntax and semantics of ISLa constraints (Section 3).
 ISLa has a rich declarative layer, separating semantic properties (constraints) from syntactic properties (the grammar).
-To the best of our knowledge, ISLa is the first formalism for expressing context-sensitive constraints of system inputs.
+We formally define its syntax and semantics in Section 3.
+To the best of our knowledge, ISLa is the first formalism to express context-sensitive constraints for the generation of system inputs. - Semantic fuzzing.

-- A precise input generator.
 We describe an efficient procedure to generate inputs satisfying ISLa constraints (and their grammars), and discuss our implementation (Section 4).
 To the best of our knowledge, ISLa is the first fuzzer (and checker) to make use of such constraints, giving users unprecedented means to specify which system inputs should be generated. - Mining input constraints.
-We introduce ISLearn, a system for automatically mining input constraints in disjunctive normal form based on a configurable pattern catalogue (Section 5).
+We introduce ISLearn, a system for automatically mining input constraints in conjunctive normal form based on a configurable pattern catalog (Section 5).
 To the best of our knowledge, ISLearn is the first approach to infer such invariants from given system inputs.

 ISLa and its constraints are effective.
 In our evaluation (Section 6), we formalize semantic properties from diverse languages, namely XML, a subset of C, reStructuredText, CSV files, and TAR archives.
 Our results demonstrate that already a few lines of ISLa specifications suffice to generate 100% precise inputs while maintaining diversity.
 On top, our constraint miner ISLearn can extract precise invariants about ICMP packets, DOT graphs, and Racket programs.
 After discussing related work (Section 7), Section 8 closes with conclusion and future work.
+Our electronic appendix [25] provides further formalizations, examples, and proofs.